Angarsk8/quick-xml2js-parser/README.md

 ## WTH is this?

 It's an XML to JSON parser written entirely in Rust, using the [Neon rust-to-js bindings](https://neon-bindings.com/).
-It's just a silly project of mine that I started because **1)** I've been learning Rust for the past few days and wanted to do something interesting with it **2)** since I'm most of the time coding in JavaScript, I thought it would make sense to learn how to write native modules for NodeJs using Rust (for whenever needed the extra boost in performance) **3)** I'm started to get interested into systems level programming (with Rust at the moment) **4)** why not?
+It's just a silly project of mine that I started because **1)** I've been learning Rust for the past few days and wanted to do something interesting with it **2)** since I'm most of the time coding in JavaScript, I thought it would make sense to learn how to write native modules for NodeJs using Rust (for whenever needed the extra boost in performance) **3)** I'm started to get interested in systems programming (with Rust at the moment) **4)** why not?

 Again, this is just a silly learning project of mine...